MichelMichels/nlog-ntfy/README.md

 ## Getting started

-> :warning: This assumes you already have a `nlog.config` file setup.
+> :warning: This assumes you already have a `nlog.config` file.
 For more information to setup NLog, see the [NLog wiki](https://github.com/NLog/NLog/wiki).

 These instructions will add information to your NLog configuration file to make our target available.
 In this setup, the default nlog.config is used and nothing is removed.